Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 CONCLUSION

-magazine "Veterinarian" № 2003
+magazine "Veterinarian" No. 2003

-Paul B Bloom 1.2
+Paul B. Bloom 1,2

 2. Department of Clinical Small Animal Veterinary Medicine, Department of Dermatology, Michigan State University, USA